DovAmir/httpclientAuthHelper/README.md

 * support basic  authenticaion
 * route request through a proxy
-* support NTLM v1 and NTLMv2  (httpclient3.x does not support NTLMv2 and support NTLMv1 only with the JCFIS package )
+* support NTLM v1 and NTLMv2  (httpclient3.x does not support NTLMv2 and supports NTLMv1 only with the JCFIS package )
 * support KERBEROS without the need for any external configuration files (login.conf , krb.ini )

 SSLUtils: